godlikeAlex/godlikeAlex/readme.md

 ### Hi there, I'm Alexander Yurkovsky 👋

-## I'm a Frontend, Backend and Native developer 🐱‍💻
+## I'm a Frontend, Backend and iOS/Android developer 🐱‍💻

-- 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects

 ### Languages and Tools: